AbdullahASCS/udacity-FSND-Capstone/README.md

 # Casting Agency Project
 Udacity Full-Stack Web Developer Nanodegree Program Capstone Project

 The Casting Agency Project models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+This project serves as a dedicated environment for honing and demonstrating various web development skills.
+These encompass aspects such as data modeling, API design, authentication, authorization, and cloud deployment.
 ## Project Motivation
 I developed this project to apply all the skils that i have learned in the FSND nanodegree program.
 ## APP URL